 Use your health insurance just like you normally would to see your doctor.

 Considerations and Precautions of Citalopram

-- It’s possible that this medication could increase your risk of suicidal thoughts or behaviors.
+- It is possible that this medication could increase your risk of suicidal thoughts or behaviors.
 If you experience any worsening symptoms of depression or unusual changes in mood, report any concerning behaviors to your doctor as soon as possible.

 - Citalopram can cause dizziness and drowsiness.
-Don’t drive a car or drink alcohol until you know how this medication affects you.
+Do not drive a car or drink alcohol until you know how this medication affects you.

-- Don’t take this medication is you are on pimozide.
+- Do not take this medication if you are on pimozide.

-Before starting citalopram, you’ll want to make sure that it’s safe for you.
+Before starting citalopram, you will want to make sure that it is safe for you.
 Tell your doctor if you have any of the following conditions:

 - History of Long QT syndrome